rescrv/HyperDex/doc/man/hyperdex-daemon.rst

 Options
 -------

+.. option:: -\?, --help

+   Show a help message

+.. option:: -d, --daemon

--d, --daemon        Run HyperDex in the background
+   Run HyperDex in the background

+.. option:: -f, --foreground

--f, --foreground    Run HyperDex in the foreground
+   Run HyperDex in the foreground

+.. option:: -D, --data=D

--D, --data=D        Directory to store all data and log files.
+   Directory to store all data and log files.
 It must exist.
 If no directory is specified, the current directory is used.

+.. option:: -h, --host=IP

+   IP address to use when connecting to the coordinator

+.. option:: -p, --port=P

+   Port to use when connecting to the coordinator

+.. option:: -t, --threads=N

--h, --host=IP       IP address to use when connecting to the coordinator -p, --port=P        Port to use when connecting to the coordinator -t, --threads=N     Number of threads to create which will handle client requests.
+   Number of threads to create which will handle client requests.
 This should be equal to the number of cores for workloads which may be cached by main memory.

+.. option:: -b, --bind-to=IP

--b, --bind-to=IP    Local IP address on which to handle network requests.
-This
-                    must be addressable and unique among all nodes in the HyperDex cluster.
+   Local IP address on which to handle network requests.
+This must be addressable and unique among all nodes in the HyperDex cluster.

+.. option:: -i, --incoming-port=P

--i, --incoming-port=P   Port to listen on for incoming connections.
-If none is
-                        specified, a port is selected at random.
+   Port to listen on for incoming connections.
+If none is specified, a port is selected at random.
 It is best to let HyperDex select a random port.

+.. option:: -o, --outgoing-port=P

--o, --outgoing-port=P   Port to use for all outgoing connections.
-If none is
-                        specified, a port is selected at random.
+   Port to use for all outgoing connections.
+If none is specified, a port is selected at random.
 It is best to let HyperDex select a random port.
--?, --help          Show a help message

 See also